Toni500github/Toni500github/README.md

 ### Hi there 👋

-Programming in C/C++ and Shell Script.
+Programming in C/C++ and Kotlin.
 I'm just a noob dev :p\
 If i fork your repo, that means imma fix some issues I'm having with your repo (most probably)

 ## Projects I'm involved